K33TY/Jif-Sif-to-Fabric/Docs/Log.md

 ### October 10
 **Reformat significant portions of the code to make it more human readable.**

 The code for the Jif-Sif distribution of the calendar has significant readability concerns.
-There were many nested if statements without brackets, and it was difficult to tell which portions of code belonged where because of the excessive use of newline characters.
+There were many nested if statements without brackets, and it was difficult to tell which portions of code belonged where because of the excessive use of newline characters breaking up comparisons and identation not clearly indicating where the context of statements end.
 I reformatted the longest file, the 6315 line `ShowCalendarSessAction.java` file, to be 4366 lines (even after adding many brackets and white space).

 ![not readable](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Images/notReadable.png "hard to read...")